MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 1. Cross dialog training.
 By cross training the LU models of all the adaptive dialogs in your bot, you give every dialog the ability to know if other dialogs are capable of responding to a user request.
 In this way the bot does not need to consult all the way up the dialog stack in order to find out if another dialog can best process a given user input.
 This is described in more detail in [LUIS to LUIS Cross training](#luis-to-luis-cross-training).
 You can think of this as intra-dialog training.

 1. Cross training different language understanding engines within the same dialog.
 LUIS and QnA Maker are different language understanding engines, once the models for each are cross trained, the recognizer for both can be consulted to determine which is best suited to respond to a user request.
 This is described in more detail in [LUIS to QnA Maker cross training](#luis-to-qna-maker-cross-training).
 You can think of this as extra-dialog training.

+> [!TIP]
+>
+> If your language understanding models are not cross trained and the _allow interruptions_ property evaluates to true, no utterances or questions from other dialogs will be considered unless there are no matches in the active adaptive dialog.
+Once you cross-train your language understanding models, utterances and questions from parent and sibling dialogs will always be considered.
+This can result in different responses from the bot to the customer.

 ## LUIS to LUIS Cross training